brahmafear/MySensors_Node/README.md

 **Analog Input**

 MySensors_Node_Sensor_Analog_In takes either 8 or 6 initialization parameters.
+Intended
+for use with CdS light-dependent resistors but can be used to measure and report any analog value.
   * Sensor ID -- the child id of this sensor / actuator
-  * Sensor type -- the type from MySensors library, defaults to S_MOTION
+  * Sensor type -- the type from MySensors library, defaults to S_LIGHT_LEVEL
-  * Message type -- the message type associated with above type, defaults to V_TRIPPED
+  * Message type -- the message type associated with above type, defaults to V_LIGHT_LEVEL
   * Description -- a description to pass to controller
   * GPIO pin -- the microcontroller gpio pin to read
   * Percentage -- true if message to controller is a 0-100 representing a percentage